Mashroor007/Dengue-Outbrake-Report-Analysis-in-Dhaka-Dashboard/README.md

-# 🦟 Dengue Report Dashboard
+# 🦟 Dengue Outbrake Report Analysis In Dhaka Dashboard

 ## 📖 Overview
 This project delivers an **interactive Power BI dashboard** designed to analyze **dengue cases in the Dhaka District**.